Newsletter No. 030

 Reading Time: 7 minutes

 The Department of Lands (hereafter “DOL”), under the responsibility of the Ministry of Interior, is the competent administrative body for every real estate transaction.
 DOL can be found in every province of Thailand.
-The below transaction shall be made at the nearest office where the land is located.
+Any transaction shall be made at the nearest office where the land is located

 I. Scope of the Transaction